yanivbahalul/WinterNET/README.md

 - 🧠 Smart login with per-user statistics
 - 📊 Personal progress tracking (correct / total / success rate)
-- 🏆 Global leaderboard with auto-updating GitHub sync
+- 🏆 Global leaderboard with live updates and ticking clock
 - 🔁 Each session is unique – no repeated questions
 - 🔐 Secure session handling and persistent cookies
 - 🔁 Reset progress feature for fresh runs
 - ☁️ Fully deployed via Render
+- ⭐ GitHub star button on the quiz page
+- 📝 Report-a-question form to submit issues with a question

 ---